Flying and gliding animals: Gliding and parachuting

 During a free-fall with no aerodynamic forces, the object accelerates due to gravity, resulting in increasing velocity as the object descends.
 During parachuting, animals use the aerodynamic forces on their body to counteract the force of gravity.
 Any object moving through air experiences a drag force that is proportional to surface area and velocity squared; this force will partially counter the force of gravity, slowing the animal's descent to a safer speed.
-If this drag is oriented at an angle to the vertical, the animal's trajectory will gradually become more horizontal, and it will cover horizontal as well as vertical distance.
-Smaller adjustments can allow turning or other maneuvers.
+If this drag is orientated at an angle to the vertical, the animal's trajectory will gradually become more horizontal, and it will cover horizontal as well as vertical distance.
+Smaller adjustments can allow turning or other manoeuvres.
 This can allow a parachuting animal to move from a high location on one tree to a lower location on another tree nearby.
-Specifically in gliding mammals, there are 3 types of gliding paths respectively: S glide, J glide, and "straight-shaped" glides where species either gain altitude post-launch then descend, rapidly decrease height before gliding, or maintain a constant angled descent.
+Specifically in gliding mammals, there are three types of gliding paths: the S glide, where animals gain altitude post-launch then descend, the J glide, where they rapidly decrease height before gliding, and "straight-shaped" glides where they maintain a constant angled descent.

 During gliding, lift plays an increased role.
 Like drag, lift is proportional to velocity squared.
-Gliding animals will typically leap or drop from high locations such as trees, just as in parachuting, and as gravitational acceleration increases their speed, the aerodynamic forces also increase.
-Because the animal can utilize lift and drag to generate greater aerodynamic force, it can glide at a shallower angle than parachuting animals, allowing it to cover greater horizontal distance in the same loss of altitude, and reach trees further away.
+Gliding animals will typically leap or drop from high locations such as trees, just as in parachuting and, as gravitational acceleration increases their speed, the aerodynamic forces also increase.
+Because the animal can utilise lift and drag to generate greater aerodynamic force, it can glide at a shallower angle than parachuting animals, allowing it to cover greater horizontal distance in the same loss of altitude, and reach trees further away.
 Successful flights for gliding animals are achieved through 5 steps: preparation, launch, glide, braking, and landing.
 Gliding species are better able to control themselves mid-air, with the tail acting as a rudder, making it capable to pull off banking movements or U-turns during flight.
-During landing, arboreal mammals will extend their fore and hind limbs in front of itself to brace for landing and to trap air in order to maximize air resistance and lower impact speed.
+During landing, arboreal mammals will extend their fore and hind limbs in front of themselves to brace for landing and to trap air in order to maximise air resistance and lower impact speed.